-Here, we stress that the bounds for time-periodic transition rates derived above imply new bounds for the case of time-independent transition rates that lead to a nonequilibrium stationary state.
-For time-independent transition rates, and for currents with time-independent increments, the terms in equation (52) become
+Here, we stress that the bounds for time-periodic transition rates derived above imply new bounds for the case of time-independent transition rates that lead to a non-equilibrium stationary state.
+For time-independent transition rates, and for currents with time-independent increments, the terms in Eq.
+(52) become